Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Introduction

-There are two variants of the GMSC protocol based on the measurement of the quadratures.
-In switching quadrature protocol (`GG02' - \cite{grosshans2002continuous}), Bob randomly selects the quadrature for the measurement using a homodyne detector.
+There are two versions of the GMCS protocol based on the measurement of the quadratures.
+In switching quadrature protocol (`GG02')\cite{grosshans2002continuous}, Bob randomly selects the quadrature for the measurement using a homodyne detector.
 In the non-switching version of the GG02 protocol \cite{weedbrook2004quantum}, Bob measures both quadratures with a Heterodyne detector.
-The non-switching protocol has higher information decoding capacity for shorter distances \cite{andersen2010continuous, soh2015self, zhang2019continuous}, while the switching protocol is more suitable for long distances CVQKD demonstrations \cite{jouguet2013experimental, huang2016long, zhang2020long}.
-At the detectors, the relative phase of $0^\circ$ or $90^\circ$, between the CVQKD signal with a strong reference signal - referred to as the Local Oscillator (LO), sets the reference frame for the quadrature measurement.
+The non-switching protocol has higher information decoding capacity for shorter distances \cite{andersen2010continuous, soh2015self, zhang2019continuous}, while the switching protocol is more suitable for long distances CV-QKD demonstrations \cite{jouguet2013experimental, huang2016long, zhang2020long}.
+At the detectors, the relative phase of $0^\circ$ or $90^\circ$, between the CV-QKD signal with a strong reference signal - referred to as the Local Oscillator (LO), sets the reference frame for the quadrature measurement.

+There are also two variants for CV-QKD protocol implementation.
+In the Transmitting Local Oscillator (TLO) scheme, the LO is transmitted along with the CV-QKD signal \cite{grosshans2002continuous}.
+Since both the signal and the LO pass through the same channel, the phase drift from the channel is negligible.
+However, with the Local Local Oscillator (LLO) scheme, only the reference pulse is sent by Alice to Bob and the LO is locally generated inside Bob's station \cite{soh2015self}.